 No, the subscription expires after 6 months and does not automatically renew.
 You will only be charged the displayed price once, and receive a 6-month subscription.

 We would never want you to be unhappy!
-If you are unsatisfied with your purchase and have downloaded less than 12 of our PDF cases, contact us within 24 hours of your purchase and we will give you a full refund.
+If you are unsatisfied with your purchase and have downloaded or previewed fewer than 12 of our cases, contact us within 24 hours of your purchase and we will give you a full refund.

 No, the course prepares for case interviews, which are used by a variety of employers.
 If you would like to prepare for case interviews at a strategy firm, a big-4, or in the industry, this course is for you.

 Yes, this course has helped many candidates at these levels succeed.

 It will prepare you for the case interview.
 The format of the case interview is identical for all entry levels.